 So who are you?

-Back through time we go, and again when you look at the mind as it functions in past, memory, anticipation and future.
+Back through time we go, and again reconsider that the mind as it functions is in the past, memory, anticipation and future.

-The one phenomena though that does not function in is this present moment.
-Only thinking has memory and past.
-Only thinking has anticipation and future.
+The one phenomena though that does not function in the mind is your awareness of the present moment.
+Only thinking has memory, past anticipation and future.

 So back to the question who are you?

-If you are not your mind, which also means that you are not past nor future, then that can only leave one other option which is this moment.
+If you are not your mind, which also means that you are not past, the self-image which is a collection of the past.

-You cannot understand and comprehend this moment with thought.
-Thought can only understand and only comprehend past and future.
+You cannot understand and comprehend this moment with a single individual thought, no matter how wise it may appear.
+Thought can only understand and only comprehend the past and future.

 And that is why you are beyond the comprehending mind.

-So the illusion with the positive revolution is says “Just stay more positive, keep feeding your mind with more positive thoughts and that will sustain your happiness.”
+So the illusion with the positive revolution it will say “Just keep positive, keep feeding your mind with more positive thoughts and that will sustain make you less unhappy.”

-But in reality this is just keeping the mind going, it’s just moving right along with those 60,000 thoughts per day of yours, 80% of which are most likely going to be negative to begin with and still cause suffering, and pain.
+But in reality this is just keeping the mind going, it’s just moving right along with those 60,000 thoughts per day of yours.
+And the mind will go back to its natural survival instinct and come back to its 80% negativity.

 But why are they negative?